-While larger retail, fulfillment, and distribution centers have an eye on building automation that allow for functions such as artificial intelligence (AI), robotics, heatmaps, and intelligent routing, for third-party logistics (3PL) warehouses looking to take the initial steps in optimizing workflows, many may not know where to start.
+While larger retail, fulfillment, and distribution centers have an eye on building 3PL automation that allows for functions such as artificial intelligence (AI), robotics, heatmaps, and intelligent routing, for third-party logistics (3PL) warehouses looking to take the initial steps in optimizing workflows, many may not know where to start.

-Three areas 3PL warehouses should automating this year include: a real-time customer portal, mobile barcode scanning, and billing automation.
+Three areas 3PL warehouses should automate this year include a real-time customer portal, mobile barcode scanning, and billing 3PL automation.

 3PL Customers Expectations Are Higher Than Ever (And They Should Be)

-Though WMS platforms were primarily built for the warehouse, the growing expectation is that they are also built for the 3PL warehouse’s customers allowing them to have real time visibility into service level agreement (SLA) compliance, inventory statuses, inbound handling, and billing.
-The best way to meet customer needs is with a real time, customer-centric, and permissioned-based portal.
+Though WMS platforms were primarily built for the warehouse, the growing expectation is that they are also built for the 3PL warehouse’s customers allowing them to have real-time visibility into service level agreement (SLA) compliance, inventory statuses, and inbound handling, and billing.
+The best way to meet customer needs is with a real-time, customer-centric, and permissioned-based portal.
 In addition, with visibility expectations on the rise, warehouses expect automated alerts when their inventory is received or shipped.
-Giving warehouse customers both portal visibility, as well as automatic notifications, will not only will reduce the time your customer service team spends on daily communication, but it will put more information at your customers’ fingertips.
+Giving warehouse customers both portal visibility, as well as automatic notifications, will not only reduce the time your customer service team spends on daily communication, but it will put more information at your customers’ fingertips.

 Most of Your Labor Cost is Going into Manual Order Fulfillment

-Warehouses should look critically at implementing the best automated pick technology and the types of processes this technology can support.
-For omnichannel workflows, one warehouse might have multiple pick processes for a single customer based on type of commodity and whether working with B2B or B2C customers.
-Though a single pick operation may still work for a pallet-in/out workflow, implementing mobile barcode scanners to assign jobs, direct warehouse users to locations and complete batch picks, including validation of inventory, will save time and money without compromising inventory accuracy.
+Warehouses should look critically at implementing the best-automated pick technology and the types of processes this technology can support.
+For omnichannel workflows, one warehouse might have multiple pick processes for a single customer based on the type of commodity and whether working with B2B or B2C customers.
+Though a single pick operation may still work for a pallet-in/out workflow, implementing mobile barcode scanners to assign jobs, direct warehouse users to locations, and complete batch picks, including validation of inventory, will save time and money without compromising inventory accuracy.

 Chargebacks and Human Error are Expensive

-Warehouse automation is a big ticket item for 2021 and beyond.
-While warehouse operations of all shapes and sizes will approach automation in a different way, there are some instant wins and best practices 3PL warehouses can experience immediately with the implementation of a WMS.
+Warehouse automation is a big-ticket item for 2021 and beyond.
+While warehouse operations of all shapes and sizes will approach 3pl automation in a different way, there are some instant wins and best practices 3PL warehouses can experience immediately with the implementation of a WMS.
 For more information about 3PL Warehouse Manager, consult with a WMS expert.